GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/tutorial/sending-a-daily-summary-of-activity/en.md

 We can integrate Gato GraphQL with [WP-Cron](https://developer.wordpress.org/plugins/cron/), as to automate the execution GraphQL queries that perform admin tasks, with some time interval.
 (The [**Automation**](https://gatographql.com/extensions/automation/) extension is required.)

-In this recipe, we set-up WP-Cron to, every 24 hs, execute a GraphQL query that retrieves the number of new comments added to the site, and sends these stats to the desired email account.
+In this tutorial lesson, we set-up WP-Cron to, every 24 hs, execute a GraphQL query that retrieves the number of new comments added to the site, and sends these stats to the desired email account.

 ## GraphQL query with daily stats of new comments